 - Nearly all Metro buses are fully accessible.

-- *Note*-Beginning Sept.
-29, the free ride area in downtown Seattle, including the Downtown Seattle Transit Tunnel, will no longer be offered.
-All riders will be required to pay exact fare upon entry for all King County Metro, Sound Transit and Community Transit buses operating within King County.
+- *Note*-The free ride area in downtown Seattle, including the Downtown Seattle Transit Tunnel, is no longer being offered.
+All riders are required to pay exact fare upon entry for all King County Metro, Sound Transit and Community Transit buses operating within King County.
 For more information on the transit changes, visit http://metro.kingcounty.gov/tops/bus/ride-free-area/changes.html.

 King County Water Taxi